 - Means to avoid the hazards of unprotected electrical conductors; and

-In addition, aerial work platform operators must be provide with personal protective equipment appropriate for the equipment, the environment and OSHA regulations.
-This equipment may include boots, hard hats, safety glasses, gloves and personal fall protection.
+In addition, aerial work platform operators must be provided with personal protective equipment, appropriate for the equipment, the environment and OSHA regulations.
+This equipment might include boots, hard hats, safety glasses, gloves and personal fall protection.

 Inspection and maintenance